-3.8 Commercial Space Capabilities (CSC)
+A.8 Commercial Space Capabilities (CSC)

-NASA Johnson Space Center
+Space Operations Mission Directorate (SOMD) NASA Johnson Space Center

 The Commercial Space Capabilities (CSC) Research Interest area supports the Commercial Low Earth Orbit Development Program of NASA's Space Operations Mission Directorate (SOMD).
 This area's purpose is to harness the capabilities of the U.S. research community to advance research and perform initial proofs / validations, that improve technologies of interest to the U.S. commercial spaceflight industry.
 The intent is to address the commercially riskiest portion of implementing new and improved technologies ("Innovation Valley of Death") to advance science and technologies from TRL1 through to TRL3.
-U.S. commercial spaceflight industry can then assess and determine implementation.
+U.S. commercial spaceflight industry can then assess such technologies and determine implementation.

 The overall goal of this area is to encourage and facilitate a robust and competitive U.S. low Earth orbit economy.
-Efforts that primarily benefit near-Earth commercial activities but that may also be extensible Moon and/or Mars are also in scope.
+Efforts that primarily benefit near-Earth commercial activities but that might also be extensible Moon and/or Mars are also in scope.